asiltureli/flappai/README.md

 # FlappAI
-Flappy Bird Agent trained with RL and Genetic Algorithms
+Flappy Bird Agent based on Artificial Neural Networks and trained with Genetic Algorithms